BudacaB/CS50AI/Lecture4/Lecture4.md

 - after all this you end up with a threshold function (see hardthreshold.png)
   - anything on each side of the line belongs to a diff category
   - the issue with this is that it leaves two possible outcomes
+  - since it uses only 1 and 0, it employs a <b>hard thresohold</b>
+- a way to go around this is by using a logistic function, which employs a fost threshold